 - Developer’s Exemption (excludes Cook County): This exemption encourages real estate development by protecting developers from paying higher taxes until a return on investment can be realized.
 It applies to acreage in transition from vacant land to a residential, commercial or industrial use.
 The tax break ends when a lot is sold or used for a business or residential purpose, or a habitable structure is built on a lot.

-For more information and to determine whether your property is eligible for an exemption or incentive, contact a property tax attorney today.
+For more information and to determine whether your property is eligible for an exemption or incentive, please contact one of our property tax attorneys at Golan Christie Taglia LLP today.
 They’ll take you through each step required to qualify your property for these tax reducing benefits.